brucejohnson/jfxplot/README.md

     dev.new()
     barplot(m)

-Create new JavaFX stage and show example of canvas Canvas has an example of an R graphics device built-on the JavaFX Canvas
+Create new JavaFX stage and show example of canvas.
+Canvas is an example of an R graphics device built-on the JavaFX Canvas

     dev.new()
     canvas()